Samoht89/Website1/README.md

    FROM php:apache
    COPY . /var/www/html/
 ```
+<h3>Create a workflow to generate respitory to docker</h3>

-3. go to your github image select action --> create new workflow
+1. go to your github image select action --> create new workflow
 (make your own workflow non template)

-4. Copy and paste this in the file:
+2. Copy and paste this in the file:
 ```
  name: Manual Docker Image CI